GetTerminus/ngx-tools/ngx-tools/src/README.md

 #### `isFunction`

-Check if value is a Function.
+Check if a value is a Function.

 ```typescript
 import { isFunction } from '@terminus/ngx-tools';